Affan-2001/HUIDU-HD-D16-SDKNetAPI/readme.md

 # Dot Matrix LED Panel Communication SDK

 This project provides a C++ SDK for communicating with an HD-D16 Dot Matrix LED Panel over UDP.
-It includes utilities for networking, JSON, XML parsing, and more, and is designed for Windows environments.
+It includes functions to update the display text, color, size and font following the xml user manual, using this code the following commands can be sent to the end device:
+- GET DEVICE INFO
+- GET IP INFO
+- SET IP INFO
+- POWER ON, POIWER OFF, REBOOT.

 ## Features

-- **UDP Communication**: Send and receive messages to/from the LED panel.
+- **UDP Communication**: creates a UDP socket to recieve commands which are then parsed.
+The connection with the led uses TCP.
 - **Event Core**: Thread-safe event-driven architecture for network sessions.
 - **Utilities**: Includes TinyXML2 for XML parsing, ArduinoJson for JSON, and MD5 hashing.
 - **Cross-Platform Codebase**: Primarily targets Windows, but uses portable C++ where possible.

 ## Getting Started

-### Prerequisites
+### Environment Setup

 - Windows OS
 - [CMake](https://cmake.org/) 3.12 or higher